developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 ### enumerateSupportedTypes()
 **Immediately returns an array with supported printer types**.
-The result depends on your build configuration.
+The result depends on the build configuration.
 Each extension is linked to application during build.
 To add or remove support for any printer type, update extension list in the `build.yml`.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>